Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 So on her message she wrote that, “The benefit I get from other women sharing has nothing to do with criminal charges being filed.
 None of the experiences I could share would be subject to prosecution since the limitation is long run.”
 She has not personally shared the names of the men involved in her #MeToo experiences.
 In the vast majority of cases, the cases you’ve never heard about, because they’re not famous, no one is named.
 Women are simply sharing the trauma they experienced.
 So, the problem is they are named.

 There are quite a few people who are being taken down just because they’re named.
 There is in fact a Wall Street Journal list.
 You can Google this, and let me pull it up on my phone here.
 It’s called After Weinstein.
 Let me just refresh this.
-It was last updated on February 8th of 2018.
+It was last updated on my side here, February 8th of 2018.
 There are 71 firings and resignations and they just write them out with a date.

 February 12: Javier Palomarez, Chief of the US-Hispanic Chamber of Commerce.
 Accusation was sexual harassment of a female co-worker.
 Fall out: Stepped down.
 His response, “I categorically deny these deeply troubling allegations.”
 Didn’t matter!
 Didn’t matter that there was no due process just the fact that he was accused and shamed, he stepped down.